The Snow Queen

 "The Snow Queen" (Snedronningen) is an 1844 original fairy tale by Danish author Hans Christian Andersen.
 It was first published 21 December 1844 in New Fairy Tales.
 First Volume.
 Second Collection (Nye Eventyr.
 Første Bind.
 Anden Samling).
 The story centers on the struggle between good and evil as experienced by Gerda and her friend, Kai.
-Unlike Andersen's other stories, The Snow Queen is written in a novel-styled narrative, being divided into seven chapters.
+The Snow Queen is written in a novel-styled narrative and divided into seven chapters, unlike Andersen's other stories.

 The story is one of Andersen's longest and most highly acclaimed stories.
 It is regularly included in selected tales and collections of his work and is frequently reprinted in illustrated storybook editions for children.